graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

 .. code-block:: bash

-    POPLAR_ENGINE_OPTIONS='{"target.saveArchive":"binaries.a", "debug.allowOutOfMemory": "true"}' python basic_graph.py
+    POPLAR_ENGINE_OPTIONS='{"target.saveArchive":"archive.a", "debug.allowOutOfMemory": "true"}' python basic_graph.py

-The file ``binaries.a`` is created, which is an archive file of the compiled graph.
+The file ``archive.a`` is created, which is an archive file of the compiled graph.
 To extract the memory size information from it, run the following command:

 .. code-block:: console

-    $ size -A binaries.a > tiles_elf.txt
+    $ size -A archive.a > tiles_elf.txt

 This pipes a tile-by-tile rendition of the memory consumed in bytes to the file ``tiles_elf.txt``.
 All of the memory allocated is part of the text section.